Survivors Recount Horrific RSF Attack On Famine-hit Sudan Camp - UrduPoint

 On Thursday, the RSF said it had conducted "swift operations to liberate the displaced persons" in Zamzam, which it said had been "turned into a military base" by the Joint Forces.

-The paramilitary, which the US determined in January had committed genocide in Darfur, said its forces "have never targeted civilians".
+The paramilitary group, which the US determined in January had committed genocide in Darfur, said its forces "have never targeted civilians".

 In the town of El-Geneina alone, the RSF and allied militias killed between 10,000 and 15,000 people in ethnically motivated attacks in 2023, UN experts determined.